Case history

 Case history #1

-A 65-year-old male smoker with hypertension, dyslipidemia, and diabetes mellitus presents with chest pain.
+A 65-year-old male smoker with diabetes mellitus, hypertension, dyslipidaemia, and chronic kidney disease presents with chest pain.
 ECG changes suggest an acute myocardial infarction.
-He is taken for an emergent coronary angiogram.
-Three days later, he is noticed to have developed an elevated serum creatinine, oliguria, and hyperkalemia.
+He is taken for an urgent coronary angiogram.
+Three days later, he is noticed to have developed an elevated serum creatinine, oliguria, and hyperkalaemia.

 Case history #2

 A 35-year-old man with a history of congenital valvular heart disease undergoes a dental procedure without appropriate antibiotic prophylaxis.
 Several weeks later, he presents with fever and respiratory distress.
 He is intubated, and Streptococcus viridans is isolated in all blood cultures drawn at the time of admission.
 Echocardiography demonstrates a mitral valve vegetation.
-Laboratory tests reveal a rising serum creatinine and urine output decline.
-Urine analysis reveals more than 20 white blood cells per high power field, more than 20 red blood cells per high power field, and red cell casts.
+Laboratory tests reveal a rising serum creatinine and a reduction in urine output.
+Urinalysis reveals more than 20 white blood cells, more than 20 red blood cells, and red cell casts.
 Urine culture is negative.
-Renal ultrasound is unremarkable.
+Kidney ultrasound is unremarkable.
 Serum erythrocyte sedimentation rate is elevated.

 Other presentations